Vino Nobile di Montepulciano DOCG

 - Bravio delle Botti (last Sunday of August): barrel-pushing race between 8 historic contrade, a tradition revived in its current format in 1974

-Vino Nobile di Montepulciano in youth shows a ruby red color and expresses bright cherry, plum, violet, and earthy spice, with vibrant acidity and firm, fine-grained tannins.
-The mid-palate carries a characteristic savory quality, with notes of red berry, dried herbs, and subtle minerality from the clay-limestone soils.
-With bottle age, the color shifts toward garnet and secondary characteristics emerge: tobacco, leather, dried cherry, forest floor, and licorice, while the tannins soften and integrate.
+Vino Nobile di Montepulciano in youth shows a ruby red colour and expresses bright cherry, plum, violet, and earthy spice, with vibrant acidity and firm, fine-grained tannins.
+The mid-palate carries a characteristic savoury quality, with notes of red berry, dried herbs, and subtle minerality from the clay-limestone soils.
+With bottle age, the colour shifts toward garnet and secondary characteristics emerge: tobacco, leather, dried cherry, forest floor, and licorice, while the tannins soften and integrate.
 The best Riserva and single-vineyard examples are capable of 15 to 20 years of development.
 The style occupies a distinctive middle ground between the freshness and approachability of Chianti Classico and the power and tannic grip of Brunello di Montalcino.